 The story was brilliantly written, Dot Hutchison’s writing style is excellent and characterization was also good.
 I have to say, however, that the ending left me feeling off, I don’t know, but I think the plot twist didn’t work out well for me.

 I don’t think this book is for everyone since it has several disturbing themes — rape, suicide, murder and sexual assault.
-All in all, it’s a great read and I think this could be an excellent movie.
+Still, all in all, it’s a good read and I think this could be an excellent movie.